 - Apply early while young and healthy.
 Premiums increase each year as you age.
 Underwriting is also more lenient for younger applicants.

 - Be thorough on your application to avoid any delays or investigations that slow the process.
-Disclosing all information upfront results in faster approval.
+Disclosing all information up front results in faster approval.

 - Pick an appropriate beneficiary like your spouse, child, or trust.
 You can change the beneficiary later if needed.